pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

 --root-password=<admin_user_password>
 ```

-When you create a new Cloud SQL for PostgreSQL instance, a [default admin user](https://cloud.google.com/sql/docs/postgres/users#default-users) `Username: "postgres".` is created.
+When you create a new Cloud SQL for PostgreSQL instance, a [default admin user](https://cloud.google.com/sql/docs/postgres/users#default-users) `Username: "postgres"` is created.
 It will later be used by Pachyderm to access its databases.
 You need to set a password for this user before you can log in.
 To do so, add `--root-password` to your gcloud command above.

 Check out Google documentation for more information on how to [Create and Manage PostgreSQL Users](https://cloud.google.com/sql/docs/postgres/create-manage-users).